Skip to main content

 • Wants to cover up skin imperfections

-If you don’t feel comfortable with your child going to school in a full face of makeup, let them know.
+If you don’t feel comfortable with your child going to school with a full face of makeup, let them know.
 Perhaps letting them wear something like a tinted lip balm and eyebrow pencil or skin-tone-appropriate blush and lip gloss would be a good compromise.

 You also want to set boundaries for when and where it’s OK to wear makeup.
 For instance, you might give them the green light for special occasions like school dances or family gatherings, but not every single day at school.

 We know makeup is often seen as an inappropriate tool used to increase sex appeal, and perhaps that’s why so many parents are reluctant to allow their children to even go near it.
 But let’s face it: tweens will likely go into full rebel mode if you double down on their makeup privileges.
-The ideal tone you want to set is one of understanding so your child feels comfortable talking to you about makeup.
+The ideal tone you want to set is one of understanding, so your child feels comfortable talking to you about makeup.

 A father applying makeup to his young daughter.